 Baesel worked for Odell in Charlotte, Skidmore Owings Merrill in New York City, and Lyles Bissett Carlisle and Wolfe inColumbia SC.
 He was extremely active in the SC AIA and edited the SC AIA Review of Architecture during the 1960's.

 A new position as director for design for JN Pease and Associates in Charlotte moved him into larger architectural projects.
 He moved to La Jolla CA and focused on houses and buildings reflecting the bright sun, cool colors and clean lines of the Mediterranean.
 He and wife Betsey also owned a flat in Villefranche sur Mer on the Cote d'Azur in France where they lived off and on for ten years.

 1954 - The Stuart and Betsey Baesel Residence, 4109 Melchor Avenue, Charlotte.
 Won a 1956 AIANC design award.
-Has been featured in the Charlotte Observer (their first color feature spread) and the book "Artist's Interiors" by Laurie Dickenson.
-Sold in 1985 to Eric and Jennifer Anderson who still owned it as of 2012.
+Featured in the Charlotte Observer (their first color feature spread) and the book "Artist's Interiors" by Laurie Dickenson.
+Sold in 1985 to Eric and Jennifer Anderson who still owned it as of 2013.

-Sources include: Modern Charlotte, History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown, Charlotte Observer.
+Sources include: Gail Jodon, History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown, Charlotte Observer.